BlackHoleDEX/Algebra/README.md

 # This repo is a brute force push and has private keys and api keys for alchemy, free tier, pls use accordingly!!

-# THENA Contracts Public Repository
+# Blackhole Contracts Public Repository

 1. npm install